Pro Bono Legal Advice Clinics and Workshops

 Ormond Beach Quarterly Workshops

 CLSMF partners with the City of Ormond Beach to offer free quarterly workshops to interested individuals.
-Workshop topics will change each quarter so check the calendar for more information.
+Workshop topics will change each quarter for more information email [email protected].